Calala

 The educational profile of Calala exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 19.9%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
-Trade and technical skills are prevalent, with 42.2% of residents aged 15 and above holding vocational credentials – advanced diplomas account for 11.2% and certificates for 31.0%.
+Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 31.0%.

 Frequently Asked Questions - Education